 - Neurological disorders (such as seizures and epilepsy)

 It also fights off free radicals to help prevent the development of cancerous cells.

 Knowing this, it’s easy to see why people are choosing to give CBD treats to their dogs.
 But are they the best option?

-I give one of my dogs CBD oil every day.
+We have a few team members who give their dogs CBD oil every day.
 I’ve read the research and heard so many others talk about how it has helped them and their dogs.
-I think it’s an amazing natural supplement.
+I really do think it’s an amazing natural supplement.

 And I think it’s important to know what you’re feeding your dog.
 Since CBD dog treats are so popular, I wanted to know what to look for, and let others know too.

 So we gathered some CBD dog treat questions we’ve had come in at DNM:

 - Does the cooking process change CBD as we see with nutrients in kibble?

 - How do you know what potency to feed and what should you look for when checking potency?